angular-architects/ngrx-toolkit/docs/docs/mutations.md

   error: Signal<unknown>;
   hasValue(): this is Mutation<Exclude<Parameter, undefined>, Result>; // type narrows `.value()` };

+// Accessed from store or variable storeName.mutationName.value; // or other signals mutationName.value; // ^^^
 ```

 #### (optional) Callbacks: `onSuccess` and `onError`